karlospn/mytechramblings-site-source-code/content/posts/automate-azure-devops-setup-using-terraform.md

 }

 ```
-- And those are the module files(variables.tf, output.tf and main.tf)
+- And now let's take a look at the module

 _For ease the reading, I have compacted all the module files on a single markdown block code_